 The key performance indicators ("KPI") driving our business model are related to "always on," scalable offers, conversion, and engagement.
-Our significant growth in 2018 was a function of the advancement of our technology platform, expansion of our in-person and online offer catalogue, and select customer acquisition accelerating our ability to reach and serve a larger target audience with greater frequency.
+The significant growth we achieved in 2018 was a function of the advancement of our technology platform, expansion of our in-person and online offer catalogue, and select customer acquisition accelerating our ability to reach and serve a larger target audience with greater frequency.